Phone numbers

 • Shopping addiction

-• Porn addictions
+• Porn addiction

-Getting a Diagnosis
+Getting a diagnosis

 Alternatively, you can contact Priory directly.
 We offer a free, no obligation addiction assessment, which takes place with one of our specialist addiction therapists.
 During this, we’ll be able to explore your addiction in more detail and advise on the most appropriate next steps for you, taking into account your individual needs and preferences.
-You can find out more about our free addiction assessment here.

-Checking into Rehab
+Checking into rehab

 Anne and Jodie's addiction recovery story